rennier/Google-Cyber-Security-Portfolio/README.md

 Classifying assets<br>
 Analyzing an attack surface to find risks and vulnerabilities<br>
 Identifying threats, such as social engineering, malware and web-based exploits<br>
-Summarize the threat modeling process<br>
+Summarizing the threat modeling process<br>
 **<em>Hands-on, practice-based assessments included:</em>**
   <li>Analyzing a Vulnerable System for a Small Business✔️</li>
   <br>